trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

    You see that the feedback has changed to `YEAH!!!`.

-1. Optional : fix the units tests.
+1. Optional: fix the units tests.

 ## Proxy pattern